browserengineering/book/book/animations.md

 If you look closely at the opacity example in this section, you'll see that the `DrawText` command's rect is only as wide as the text.
-On the other hand, the `SaveLayer` rect is almost as wide as the viewport.
+On the other hand, the `AlphaAndBlend` rect is almost as wide as the viewport.
 The reason they differ is that the text is only about as wide as it needs to be, but the block element that contains it is as wide as the available width.